Our perspective on what matters

 Issuance is easy.
 Lifecycle, refresh, and revocation are what make VC ecosystems reliable at scale.

-Verifiable Credentials are rewriting the rules of trust frameworks, moving beyond federation to a trust-by-design model that empowers users and organizations alike.
+Verifiable Credentials are rewriting the rules of trust frameworks, moving beyond federation to a trust-by-design model that empowers users and organisations alike.

 Verifiable Credentials have moved from innovation to infrastructure — and every boardroom should be paying attention.